trprice08/LearnGit/README.md

 # LearnGit
 Example repository to learn Git and GitHub

-We do this is R-Club in January 2024.
+We do this in R-Club in January 2024.